Washington HB 1706: Subminimum Wage (2019)

 We may certify a worker with permanent medical restrictions as a ‘preferred worker.’”

-Future of Work Task Force 2019 Policy Report
+Washington Workforce Board Future of Work Task Force Policy Report (2019)

 “Seeking to bring together diverging viewpoints and priorities on how to best foster shared prosperity for all stakeholders, Washington’s 2018 Legislature created and funded the Future of Work project.
 It’s the first of its kind in the United States, and puts Washington in the spotlight as a thought leader through the creation of a 16-member, tri-partite Task Force made up of legislators, business, and labor leaders.
 The Task Force was charged with developing a set of policy recommendations that will benefit both Washington’s workers and businesses, with the goal of shared gains for all of the state’s diverse populations and communities….